borkdude/glam/README.md

 ```

 Ignore the `:main-opts` warning from `clojure`, it will be gone in the
 future.
-Mean while you can append `2>/dev/null` to swallow the warning.
+Meanwhile you can append `2>/dev/null` to swallow the warning.

 To use `bb` instead of `clojure` to invoke `glam`: